Infanticide: United States

-State Legislation
+State legislation

 In 2009, Texas state representative Jessica Farrar proposed legislation that would define infanticide as a distinct and lesser crime than homicide.
-Under the terms of the proposed legislation, if jurors concluded that a mother's was impaired as a result of the effects of giving birth or the effects of lactation following the birth", they would be allowed to convict her of the crime of infanticide, rather than murder.
+Under the terms of the proposed legislation, if jurors concluded that a mother's "judgment was impaired as a result of the effects of giving birth or the effects of lactation following the birth," they would be allowed to convict her of the crime of infanticide, rather than murder.
 The maximum penalty for infanticide would be two years in prison.
 Farrar's introduction of this bill prompted liberal bioethics scholar Jacob M. Appel to call her "the bravest politician in America".

-Federal Legislation
+Federal legislation

 The MOTHERS Act (Moms Opportunity To access Health, Education, Research and Support), precipitated by the death of a Chicago woman with postpartum psychosis was introduced in 2009.
 The act was ultimately incorporated into the Patient Protection and Affordable Care Act which passed in 2010.
 The act requires screening for postpartum mood disorders at any time of the adult lifespan as well as expands research on postpartum depression.
 Provisions of the act also authorize grants to support clinical services for women who have, or are at risk for, postpartum psychosis.